 Course Completion Requirements:

-Successful completion of the Canadian Red Cross Emergency Medical Responder Course is based on 100% attendance, completion of two practical scenarios (one medical and one trauma), and an 80% or better mark on a knowledge examination.
+Successful completion of the Canadian Red Cross Emergency Medical Responder Course is based on 100% attendance, completion of two practical scenarios (one medical and one trauma), and a 75% or better mark on a knowledge examination.

 Upon successful completion of the Canadian Red Cross Emergency Medical Responder course you will receive Canadian Red Cross certification in Emergency Medical Responder, CPR-HCP, and AED.
 These certifications are valid for 3 years, and are nationally recognized.